OmarAhmed-A/PortfolioWebsite/README.md

 # portfolio website

-the template for this react app was forked from <https://github.com/ashutosh1919/masterPortfolio>
-you can veiw the website at <codebyomar.ml>
+you can veiw the website at <OmarCodes.me>
-currently in the process of migrating to GCP
 ## current status
-free domain from freenom

-free hosting with github pages at https://codebyomar.tk
+free hosting with github pages at https://OmarCodes.me

 DNS/SSl by cloudflare